A Quick Guide to Understanding Puppy Growth

 Science offers an easy answer to this question.
 The quick answer is that most of the growth and body development in puppies happens from the moment they are born to six months of age.
 The average periods where the most rapid growth rate occurs has been measured as follows:

 - Giant Breeds: 0 to 25 weeks

 Small breeds are the ones that develop faster.
-They also reach maturity earliest.
+They also reach maturity the earliest.

 Large and giant breeds’ development is prolonged; their maturity is likewise.

-When your puppy reaches at least 65% of his height, his growth rate will decline, and it will be hard for you to tell if it is growing any larger.
+When your puppy reaches at least 65% of its height, its growth rate will decline, and it will be hard for you to tell if it is growing any larger.
 Another important thing to keep in mind, advises the Crazy Pet Guy, is that the growth of your puppy depends on its diet, and not every puppy has the same nutrition needs.

 While we have established that most dogs reach maturity after a year, most vets recommend waiting two or three years until the body of the dog is sufficiently developed to perform the surgery.